 - 1. Turn the stocking inside out up to the heel.
-If you are putting on open-toe stockings, place the slipper aid over the foot (slipper aids are provided in stocking box). - 2.
+If you are putting on open-toe stockings place the slipper aid over the foot (slipper aids are provided in the stocking box). - 2.
 Pull the foot of the stocking over your foot. - 3.
-Gradually ease the stocking up over the heel and ankle. - 4.
+Pull the long part of the stocking over your foot. (so the stocking is the correct way around) - 4.
+Gradually ease the stocking up over the heel and ankle. - 5.
 Ease the rest of the stocking up the leg.
-Avoid pulling too hard at the top of the stocking. - 5.
-Check toe and ankle pieces are in the correct place: - The top of the knee-length stocking should be 2 finger spaces below the crease of the back of the knee. - The top of the thigh-length stocking should sit 2 finger spaces below the crease under your buttock. - 6.
-Remove slipper aid from foot.
+Avoid pulling too hard at the top of the stocking. - 6.
+Check the toe and ankle pieces are in the correct place.

+The top of the knee length stocking should be two finger spaces below the crease of the back of the knee.

+The top of the thigh length should fit two finger spaces below the crease under your buttock.